-VMware’s VAIO Compatibility List for Host Side Caching Software now lists Virtunet
+VMware’s VAIO Compatibility Guide for Host Side Caching Software now lists Virtunet

-This link on VMware’s website states that Virtunet is now on the Hardware Compatibility List (HCL) for VMware’s API for IO Filter (VAIO).
+This link on VMware’s website states that our host side caching software is now on the Hardware Compatibility List (HCL) for VMware’s API for IO Filter (VAIO).

 VMware HCL Myth I – That VMware Supports VMware Certified Products.